tillfurger/stock_vs_gdp/README.md

     │   └── tables         <- Generated tables to be used in reporting as .tex │
     │
-    ├── src                <- Source code for use in this project.
-    │   ├──__init__.py    <- Makes src a Python module
+    ├── src                <- Source code for use in this project │   ├──__init__.py     <- Makes src a Python module │   │
-    │   │
     │   ├── data           <- Scripts to download or generate data │       └── make_dataset.py
     │
     │
-    └── requirements.txt            <- Requirements necesseary for this project
+    └── requirements.txt   <- Requirements necessary for this project

 Description of steps (necessary?/ how?)